 I have an off-color sense of humor and am terrible at censoring myself, but am also always overdressed, which in conjunction with my personality and interests serves only to confuse people.

 It's hard for me to turn down any competitive activities except for bowling and croquet because I'm bad at them.
 Fuck rolling balls.

 There's nothing I love more than intense, tangential conversations about all sorts of stuff: psychology, society, relationships, whether to buy those damn shoes or not.
 I'm rational to a fault and enjoy exploring the gray area far more than I do taking sides.
-And like any ADHD adult worth their salt, I tend to speak fast, think out loud, and gesticulate wildly while going off on all sorts of tangents.

 I don't fit into any one particular scene -- I'm more of a chameleon.
 I like buying fancy handbags and funny taxidermy.
 I'm a bit of an adrenaline junkie but I love home decor.
 I'm equally comfortable in corporate board rooms, skateparks, snooty yacht excursions, punk rock bars, and Bloomingdale's (though in reality, I spend much of my free time chasing a small dog around Duboce Park).
 That said, you won't find me at music festivals or football games anytime soon -- I generally avoid large crowds and have an aversion to tribalism, though I do have a giant soft spot for cheesy nightclubs.

 I have a Facebook I check sometimes, but beyond that social media isn't really a big part of my life.
 I'm the kind of person who goes on a big trip and forgets to take even one photo.

 I'm also an amateur psychiatrist at the School of WebMD.
 Mental health fascinates me and I have been known to impose my diagnoses on friends, family, and unsuspecting homeless people.